Nippon Connection 2022: Top 4 films

-From the 24th ‘till the 29th of May, Frankfurt am Main will once again host “the biggest platform of Japanese cinema worldwide”: the Nippon Connection Film Festival!
-After two digital editions, it’s great to finally be able to see films on the big screen and connect with other film aficionados in person again.
+Nippon Connection Film Festival is back!
+From the 24th ‘till the 29th of May, Frankfurt am Main will once again host “the biggest platform of Japanese cinema worldwide.”
+After two digital editions, it’s great to see films on the big screen again.
+Furthermore, we can finally connect with other film aficionados in person!
 In twelve venues throughout Frankfurt, you can enjoy a wide selection of films, workshops, lectures, performances, and culinary experiences.
-What better way to ring in the summer?!
+What better way to ring in the summer?

 For its 22nd edition, Nippon has chosen to focus on coming-of-age stories.
 There are a lot of gems to choose from, but here are a few of our favorites: